sourcegraph/handbook/content/departments/cloud/cloud-cost.md

 Post in the #cloud channel when the issue has been created Label the issue `cloud-feature`
-The Cloud team has an SLA of 7 days to respond to the ticket with questions.
+The Cloud team has an [SLA of 24 hours](./index.md#SLAs-for-managed-instances) to respond to the ticket with questions.

 ## Infrastructure costs